ADDIIS-Organization/a001-tutticargo-bc/README.md

 # Introduction

-TODO: Give a short introduction of your project.
-Let this section explain the objectives or the motivation behind this project.
+GestionLogistica is a project that aims to manage the logistics of any company from picking up the product to delivering it to the customer.
+This project is developed in Spring Boot.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: